kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__ai-for-kubernetes-operations.md

 Getting Started with Botkube’s AI Assistant
 -------------------------------------------

 [Starting with our AI Assistant is simple and intuitive.](https://botkube.io/blog/explore-the-new-era-of-aiops-with-botkubes-ai-assistant) It's included in every Botkube Cloud instance, ensuring a smooth integration for users updating to the latest version.
-New users can easily begin with Botkube, quickly enjoying AI-enhanced Kubernetes management.\*\* \[Start with Botkube here\](http://app.botkube.io).
-For those using the open-source version, \[follow our migration guide\](https://docs.botkube.io/cli/migrating-installation-to-botkube-cloud) to swiftly upgrade to Botkube Cloud and access all new features.
+New users can easily begin with Botkube, quickly enjoying AI-enhanced Kubernetes management.\*\* [Start with Botkube here](http://app.botkube.io/).
+For those using the open-source version, [follow our migration guide](https://docs.botkube.io/cli/migrating-installation-to-botkube-cloud) to swiftly upgrade to Botkube Cloud and access all new features.
 Dive into the Botkube AI Assistant for a superior Kubernetes management experience.
 Sign up now to integrate real-time, AI-powered support into your cluster management, improving efficiency and reliability.
 With the Botkube AI Assistant, you gain a 24/7 platform engineer at your service.